How to Repair a Window Sash Cord

 Old double-hung (two sash) windows may have a cotton cord or a metal chain that supports the sashes and keeps them balanced in the jamb.
 Over many years these cords can break and make it hard to raise the sash and impossible to keep it up.
 The procedure on this page can be used to repair both types of broken sash cord.

-To repair the cord on a window like this the counterweight inside must be reattached to the sash.
+To repair the cord on a window like this, the counterweight inside must be reattached to the sash with a new cord.
 This would be a simple task if not for the need to open the jamb to get to the cast iron weight inside.
-Fortunately most antique, double-hung windows have an access panel cut into the lower sash channel for this very purpose.
+Fortunately most old, double-hung wooden windows have an access panel cut into the lower sash channel for this very purpose.

 Start the repair by removing the stop bead on one side of the window casing.
-Hold a broad chisel with the flat toward the jamb and drive it behind the bead, at regular intervals to loosen the nails and pry it off.
-Remove the stop bead completely, pull the nails out and set it aside.
+Hold a broad chisel with the flat toward the jamb and drive it behind the bead at regular intervals to loosen the nails and pry it off.
+Remove the stop bead completely and pull the nails out.
+Set it aside.

 Remove the access panel in the sash channel to get to the counterweight.
-If the panel is held in by the parting strip use the chisel to pry it from its groove.
-Starting at the sill, drive the chisel along the side of the strip to pry it out, dig in slightly with the chisel to get a grip and pry the parting strip free as far up the jamb as needed to remove the access panel.
+If the panel is held in by a parting strip, use the chisel to pry it from its groove.
+Starting at the sill, drive the chisel along the side of the strip to pry it out.
+Dig into the wood slightly with the chisel to get a grip and pry the parting strip free as far up the jamb as needed to remove the access panel.

 If there are nails or screws holding the panel in place, remove them.
 Opposing rabbets will usually be cut in the panel cover, one on the face and one on the back.
 Pull the panel free from the end with the rabbet on the back.
 You'll have to try lifting the ends to discover which is the right one.

-Reach into the window casing and pull the loose counterweight and broken cord out.
+Reach through the access hole and pull the loose counterweight and broken cord out.
 Remove the old, broken cord paying attention to how it is tied.
-You should use the same technique to tie the new cord, if you have trouble duplicating the knot just use a double knot that you are sure won't come loose.
+You should use the same technique to tie the new cord.
+If you have trouble duplicating the knot just use a double knot that you are sure won't come loose.

 Remove the old broken cord from the window sash.
-A nail is usually driven through a knot in the end of the cord and into the sash.
+A nail is usually driven through a knot in the end of the cord and into the side.
 Pull the nail free with needle-nosed pliers and save it.
-While holding the sash in the casing, and tilting out to access the side, pull the cord down from the pulley.
-Remove the long nail and insert the nail you removed from the sash.
-Lay the knot and cord into the side channel on the sash and push it down below the sides so it won't drag when raising the window.
-Drive the nail through the knot and into the sash using the same hole it came from.
+While holding the sash in the casing again, tilt the side out to access the groove.
+Pull the new cord down from the pulley, remove the long nail and insert the nail you removed earlier.
+Tuck the knot and cord into the side channel on the sash so it doesn't protrude and drive the nail into the sash using the same hole it came from.
 Use a phillips screwdriver or a nail set to sink the nail until it's tight.
 Slip the sash back into place and gently raise it into the open position.

 Install the access panel and refasten it.
 Tap the parting strip back into its groove and pull the window sash down.
 Install the stop bead, lining the nails up to go back into their original holes.
 Gently drive the nails home.
 Test the window for glide, if it binds, use the chisel to nudge the stop bead out a little until it moves freely.
 Caulk the stop bead if necessary and touch up the paint.